BRAISED GREEN BEANS WITH TOMATO & OLIVE OIL, “FASOLAKIA LADERA”

 Like most vegetables, green beans lose their nutrients and flavour if overcooked.
 You don’t want to end up with a sad looking heap of mushy vegetables.
 The trick is to lightly sauté the beans and the rest of the vegetables in a little olive oil for 5’ before adding the sauce, the herbs and the seasonings and cooking in low heat.
 In order for the oil to retain its distinctive flavour it must go in at the end of the cooking, 10’ before you take the pot off the heat.

-- 2-3 medium ripe tomatoes grated (or a jar of Odysea Organic Tomato Perasti)
+2-3 medium ripe tomatoes grated (or a jar of Odysea Organic Pressed Heirloom Tomatoes)

 - Prepare all your ingredients: wash and trim the ends of your beans, if using fresh.
 If they are too long, you can cut them in half.
 If using frozen beans, give them a quick rinse, drain and let them thaw for a few minutes.